EmpowerU! Advocating Invasive Species Management

 - Learn how to find reliable information

-- Identify who can solve specific invasive species problems
+- Identify who can solve specific natural resource problems

 - Understand influence, power and persuasion